MixinNetwork/developers.mixin.one/developers-docs/docs/api/outputs/outputs.md

 p-threshold="used with members, such threshold should be 2 in 2/3 multi signature" />

-Golang example to generate hash of multi signature members:
+Golang example for generating hash of multi signature members:

 ```go
 func hashMembers(ids []string) string {